 How to Change Columns in Windows 11 Task Manager

-This guide explains how to customize the columns in the Task Manager app on Windows 11.
+This guide shows you how to change the columns in the Task Manager app on Windows 11.
 Customizing your view helps you see the information that matters most to you.

 Why: You should manage columns to quickly spot which apps are using the most memory, CPU power, or disk space.
 This helps you troubleshoot slow computer performance.